The Best Cooling Weighted Blankets, Tested by HGTV Editors

 While these less expensive options may not look or feel as luxurious as our first two picks, the budget blankets do offer more variety in sizes, colors and patterns for both the blankets and the duvet covers and are great for first-time weighted blanket users.
 This top-rated blanket from YnM (also available in cotton) costs $79 for a standard 60-inch by 80-inch, 15-pound size, and checks all our boxes: It’s made of bamboo viscose, comes in 12 sizes and eight colors, has glass beads and is machine washable.
 The brand also recommends using a duvet cover to minimize wash cycles for the blanket itself.
 The YnM duvet covers come in five sizes and 24 bamboo or cotton colors and patterns, meaning you can find the perfect style to fit your space.

 Available in 15 sizes and 20 colors and patterns, we love this weighted blanket for kids mainly due to Luna's pattern options, including unicorns, dinosaurs and nautical boats, for the blanket itself.
 Filled with non-toxic glass beads, Luna's blanket is hypoallergenic and Oeko-Tex certified, meaning it's free of harmful substances and chemicals.
-It is machine washable, but there are also plenty of colors and patterns available for coordinating duvet covers to appeal to both kids' and adults' style preferences.
+It is machine washable but there are also plenty of colors and patterns available for coordinating duvet covers.